ifanfairuz/nduoseh/README.md

-# Panah - Full-Stack Starter Template
+# Nduoseh - Full-Stack Starter Template

 A production-ready, enterprise-grade starter template for building modern web applications with authentication, authorization, and modular architecture out of the box.

 ## Overview

-Panah is a comprehensive full-stack TypeScript template that provides everything you need to kickstart your next web application.
+Nduoseh is a comprehensive full-stack TypeScript template that provides everything you need to kickstart your next web application.
 Built with industry best practices and battle-tested patterns, it eliminates months of boilerplate setup and lets you focus on building features that matter.

 ### What's Included